3 Mobile UI Design Trends for 2019

 Source: Mad Studio

-Founding member and author at Inspired Mag, Bogdan Rancea, mentions that the significance of overlapping will influence further design trends, such as transparency, in UI.
+Founding member and author at Inspired Mag, Bogdan Rancea, mentions that the significance of overlapping will influence further mobile app design trends, such as transparency, in UI.

 “We’ll see increased use of “glass-like” textures on UIs as designers capitalize on transparency to bring out both primary and secondary graphics simultaneously”